elgris/microservice-app-example/auth-api/README.md

 # auth-api

 This part of the exercise is responsible for authentication.
+It is written in Go and tested with Go1.9.

 It provides a single useful API endpoint `POST /login` that takes a simple JSON object and returns an access token in case of successful authentication.